 A potential consideration arises when comparing our approach to traditional cooling-based Ising solvers, particularly for small graph instances.
 Annealing-type algorithms, which rely on carefully designed cooling schedules, are known to be asymptotically optimal under ideal conditions.
 For small-scale problems with modest computational requirements, these solvers can be executed for many iterations within a short runtime, potentially achieving more accurate ground state approximations than our solvers.
 In contrast, our solvers are inherently independent of cooling schedules and are designed for rapid convergence, often reaching high-quality approximate solutions in just a few iterations.
 This feature makes our approach especially well-suited for large and ultra-large-scale Ising models.
 For such large instances, the computational cost of achieving asymptotic optimality with traditional annealing methods becomes prohibitive.
 In this regime, our approach delivers efficient, high-quality solutions without extensive hyperparameter tuning or prolonged annealing runs.
 The distinction is clear: while annealing offers incremental benefits for small problems where long runtimes are acceptable, our solvers present a scalable and robust alternative that significantly broadens the range of tractable Ising models.

 In summary, our solvers offer a compelling alternative to traditional simulation-based, cooling-dependent approaches.
-Their simple update rules allow for efficient implementation on GPU clusters, enabling scalability to ultra-large problem instances.
+Their simple update rules enable efficient implementation on GPU clusters, allowing for scalability to ultra-large problem instances.
 Furthermore, the inherently parallel structure of the algorithms makes them well-suited for deployment on low-level hardware such as FPGAs, offering significant gains in both computational speed and energy efficiency.